 Cardiovascular risk of smoking and benefits of smoking cessation

-Strategies to reduce postoperative pulmonary complications
+Strategies to reduce postoperative pulmonary complications in adults

 Overview of smoking cessation management in adults